-Swans, ducks, geese, moorhens, coots and heron all vie for your attention, and that bread if you have any.
+Swans, ducks, geese, moorhens, coots and heron all vie for your attention, any bird food you might have to hand.

 The nesting season of mid to late spring, when the young chicks and cygnets are about, is a real 'ah look, so cute' time of year.